Medicine Overview of Albex Suspension

 Uses of Albex Suspension

 Albex Suspension is used in the treatment of parasitic worm infections.

 Side effects of Albex Suspension

 Headache, Nausea, Hair loss, Vomiting, Dizziness, Abnormal liver function tests, Fever, Abdominal pain, Vertigo.

 How to use Albex Suspension

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-It can be taken with or without food, but it is better to take Albex Suspension at a fixed time.
+Albex Suspension may be taken with or without food, but it is better to take it at a fixed time.

 How Albex Suspension works